z25/BgeHttpServer/README.md

 Now open your browser and point it at http://localhost:8000

-See enabling-debug-mode-for-object.png on how to enable debugging for an object and debug mode in BLE.
+See enabling-debug-mode-for-object.png on how to enable debugging for an object and debug mode in BGE.

 ### 3.5 Dependencies ###